teukufaandii/inventory-management-app/readme.md

 └── tailwind.config.js # Tailwind CSS configuration
 ```

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature/bugfix.
-3. Commit your changes with clear messages.
-4. Submit a pull request.

-## License
+## 📄 License

 This project is licensed under the [MIT License](LICENSE).

 ---

 Feel free to reach out if you have any questions or feedback.
-Happy coding!
+Happy coding! ✨